victoriasingz224/victoriasingz224/README.md

-## Hi there 👋
+## Welcome to my page! 👋

 My name is Victoria Singh and I am studying Computer Engineering and Computer Science at USC.
-I am committed to design, sustainability, humanitarianism as well as service and I aim to advance these initiatives through appyling the concepts I learn in school to siginificant projects.
+I am committed to design, sustainability, humanitarianism as well as service and I aim to advance these initiatives through appyling the technological concepts I learn in school to siginificant projects.

 List of completed projects:

 - Speedometer project using Arduino
-- Current Senosr project using the ina219 sensor
+- Current Sensor project using the ina219 sensor

 List of projects currently working on:

+- Monte Carlo Simulator
+- Eco-Companion app

 <!--